Mary Hopkin: 1980s

 Hopkin recorded an album called Spirit in 1989.
-This was released on the Trax label and is a collection of light classical songs and featured the single "Ave Maria".
+This was released on the Trax Music label and is a collection of light classical songs and featured the single "Ave Maria".
 The record was produced by Benny Gallagher, of Gallagher and Lyle, who had contributed songs to her during her days at Apple Records.

 1990s

 Early in 1990, Hopkin sang with the Chieftains at the London Palladium in a charity show and later joined them on a tour of the UK.

 She continued to do projects of her choosing, working with people such as Julian Colbeck; she wrote the lyrics and performed a song on his CD Back to Bach.
 Also, there was Marc Cerrone's The Collector, a stage play/opera for which she performed two songs on the CD and video.
 She worked again with the guitarist Brian Willoughby and Dave Cousins (of Strawbs) on their CD The Bridge.
 She also appeared on a Beatles' tribute album by RAM Pietsch.